 I am honored to represent Virginia’s 42nd House District.
-To stay connected, please sign-up to receive regular updates on my work as your Delegate.
+To stay connected, please sign-up to receive regular updates from my office, from Richmond, and from the campaign trail.
 Thank you for contacting me and I look forward to seeing you soon!

 The General Assembly reconvened on Wednesday, April 3rd to vote on the Governor’s vetoes and amendments to 64 bills that passed this session as well as amendments to the budget bill for the current biennium.

 Thank you to the constituents who reached out to let me know your priorities for our community.
 Below are highlights from this year’s Reconvened Session.
 As always, feel free to connect with me by emailing DelKTran@house.virginia.gov or calling 703-828-7173.

 The General Assembly sustained all 17 vetoes that the Governor made.
 This includes legislation that would have either created “catastrophic” health insurance plans or short-term, limited duration plans that would leave many under-insured and severely undermine the Affordable Care Act.
 I will continue to fight for opportunities to expand access to affordable and comprehensive healthcare.